TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 We use in our online offer, for example in the internal area of typo3.org, the service Gravatar of

 Automattic Inc.,
 60 29th Street #343,
 San Francisco, CA 94110, USA.

 Gravatar is a service where users can log in and store profile images and their email addresses.
 If users with the respective email address on other online presences (especially in blogs) leave contributions or comments, so their profile pictures can be displayed next to the posts or comments.
 For this purpose, the email address provided by the users is sent to Gravatar to check whether a profile is stored to it.
 This is the only purpose of transmitting the email address and it is not used for other purposes but deleted thereafter.

-The use of Gravatar is based on our legitimate interests in the sense of art.
-6 Abs.
+The use of Gravatar is based on our legitimate interests in the sense of Art.
+6 Sect.
 1 lit. f) DSGVO, since with the help of Gravatar we offer the contribution and comment writers the possibility to personalize their contributions with a profile picture.

 By displaying the images Gravatar brings the IP address of the users in experience, as this is necessary for a communication between a browser and an online service.
 Further information on the collection and use of the data by Gravatar can be found in the privacy policy of Automattic Inc.: https://automattic.com/privacy/.